First & Last Frost Date by UK Postcode 2026

 How do I create a frost pocket map for my garden?

 You can map frost-prone areas in your garden with a simple experiment.
 On a clear, calm night when frost is forecast, place 4–6 shallow containers of water (plastic tubs or old saucers) in different parts of your garden: at the top of any slope, at the bottom, near walls, in open areas and in sheltered corners.
 Check them at dawn — the locations where the water has frozen are your frost pockets.
 Do this 3–4 times over a fortnight for a reliable picture.
 Mark the frost-prone spots on a sketch of your garden and avoid planting tender crops there.
-Alternatively, invest in a wireless digital thermometer with an outdoor sensor and move the sensor to different positions over several nights.
+Alternatively, invest in a digital max/min thermometer and move the sensor to different positions over several nights.

 Should I use bubble wrap or fleece for frost protection?